-Since our society is so computer-driven, it should come as no surprise that your creditworthiness comes down to one number.
+Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to build a score:
+While these methods vary from one agency to another, the differences aren't huge; they all use the following to build your credit score:

-- Credit History - Have you had credit for years, or for just a short time?
+- Your Credit History - Have you had credit for years, or for a short time?

-- Balances on your Credit Cards - How many accounts?
+- Balances on your Credit Cards - How many accounts do you hold?
 How much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
-So called "credit repair" companies advertise quick fixes, but the FICO score is calculated from your lifelong credit history, so you can't turn it around right away.
-(Of course you can and should appeal incorrect items on your credit report.)
+Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
+(Of course you must appeal incorrect items on your credit report.)

-In order to improve your FICO score, you must obtain the credit reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the company that offered the original FICO credit score, offers credit scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
-Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you have to know your score and make certain that the credit reports from each agency are correct.
+Fair Isaac, the company that offered the first FICO credit score, offers scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.